 Fixing your beneficiary problem

-I contacted Wells Fargo on your behalf.
+My advocacy team and I contacted Wells Fargo on your behalf.
 In response, you received a letter from Wells Fargo that states you have power of attorney and are the beneficiary on your husband’s accounts.
 I hope Wells Fargo addresses this issue soon.
 I can’t imagine you are the only one with a beneficiary problem.